Water Tower

 Year

 Water Tower is a two-building, 123,000 sf complex occupying a full city block along the bustling Macadam Avenue.
-Our design increases the visibility of Water Tower from the street by removing signage and masonry that blocked it from view.
+The renovation design approach prioritized increasing the visibility of Water Tower from the street by removing signage and masonry that blocked it from view.
 The revitalized entry plaza has wooden seating, concrete planters, walking paths, and an enhanced courtyard.
-These outdoor amenities are designed to increase pedestrian-friendly accessibility and facilitate outdoor events.
+These outdoor amenities increase pedestrian-friendly accessibility and facilitate outdoor events.

-The design also provides more amenity space within the building, adding a meeting room, refreshing the restrooms, and increasing the number of common break-out areas.
-The building core is opened up to develop informal seating and gathering areas around a central staircase, providing continuity between adjacent floor levels.
+The renovation provides improved amenity space within the building, adding a conference center, refreshing the restrooms, and increasing the number of common break-out areas.
+The building core is opened up to create seating and gathering areas around a central feature staircase, providing continuity between adjacent floor levels and making space for a gallery wall to display rotating art.

 Acknowledgements